Fauci: US weighs 3-foot distancing rule, a major change

 Many teachers unions have also insisted on six-foot distancing.

-Policies on reopening schools and businesses have varied sharply across the US and around the globe as government try to balance quelling infections with a return to normal life.
+Policies on reopening schools and businesses have varied sharply around the globe as governments try to balance quelling infections with a return to normal life.

 The study led by the Beth Deaconess Medical Center in Massachusetts, surveying 251 school districts, found "no substantial difference in the number of cases of Covid-19 among either students or staff" between those observing the three- and six-foot rules when all wore masks.